david-weaving/david-weaving/README.md

 # Hi, I'm David Weaver 👋

 I'm an undergraduate student at California Polytechnic State University, San Luis Obispo, pursuing a degree in Computer Science.
 My passion lies in coding, math, and physics.
 I love problem solving and enjoy taking on tough challenges.
+I'm fascinated by algorithm design, AI/ML, and the mathematical foundations of computing.

 ## 💻 Projects